godotengine/godot-docs/getting_started/workflow/export/changing_applicationIcon_for_windows.rst

 Changing applciation icon for windows
 ==========================================

-By default, the exported game icon will be the godot icon, most likely you will like to change the icon for your game.
-There are two types of icon that can be changed, the file icon and the taskbar icon.
+By default, the exported game icon will be the Godot icon, most likely you will like to change the icon for your game.
+There are two types of icons that can be changed, the file icon and the taskbar icon.

 Changing the taskbar icon